ZIYU-DEEP/camel/README.md

 Some features reuqire extra dependencies.

-To use hugging-face agent, run `pip install camel-ai[huggingface-agent]`
+To use hugging-face agent, run `pip install 'camel-ai[huggingface-agent]'`

-To enable RAG or use agent memory, run `pip install camel-ai[tools]`
+To enable RAG or use agent memory, run `pip install 'camel-ai[tools]''`

-To install with all dependencies, run `pip install camel-ai[all]`
+To install with all dependencies, run `pip install 'camel-ai[all]'`

 ### From Source